 Bankers Professional Liability (BPL) Insurance Definition & Meaning

-Every type of insurance policy is intended to protect the policyholder should an unfortunate circumstance occur.
-The different types of policies can range depending on needs.
-For example, some protect against different errors, omissions, and negligence.
+Every type of insurance policy is intended to protect the policyholder, should an unfortunate circumstance occur.
+The type of policy coverage depends on specific needs of the insured.
+For example, some insurance policies provide protection from losses resulting from errors, omissions, and negligence.

 In the financial industry, one of the most common policies is the bankers professional liability insurance.
 Read on to learn more, including how it works, what it covers, and an example.